-Our cash requirements include operating expenses, taxes, capital expenditures, business acquisitions and dividends on our common stock.
+Our cash requirements include operating expenses, taxes, payments of interest and principal on our debt, capital expenditures, business acquisitions and dividends on our common stock.
 We believe that all anticipated cash requirements for current operations will be met from internally generated funds, through cash dividends from subsidiaries, cash generated by investment securities and borrowings and existing credit facilities.
 Our short-term and long-term liquidity requirements are monitored regularly to ensure that we can meet our cash requirements.
 We forecast the daily needs of all of our subsidiaries and periodically review their short-term and long-term projected sources and uses of funds, as well as the asset, liability, investment and cash flow assumptions underlying these projections.